SkrFractals/RgbFractalGen/Cs/RgbFractalGenCs/README.txt

 Export Select:
 - Current PNG: Saves the current displayed preview image frame into a PNG
+- Animation PNG: Exports the animation as PNG series.
+Use RAM (preferably) or PNG generation modes
-- GIF: Saves the finished animation to a GIF.
-You need to have LocalGIF, GlobalGIF, or AllSeeds generation type selected for this to be available.
+- GIF: Saves the finished animation to a GIF (local or global based on your GIF encoding selection).
 Technically the gif gets saved as a gifX.tmp file, and then only renamed and moved when you "Save" it.
 - GIF->MP4: Convert the temporary or exported GIF into an MP4.
-You need to have LocalGIF, GlobalGIF, or AllSeeds generation type selected for this to be available.
+You need to have GIF encoding selected for this to be available.
 You can use it before of after saving the GIF.
-- MP4: Will Export the animation as PNG series and covert those intohigh quality MP4.
-If you select MP4 generation type, it will export the PNGs faster in parallel.
+- MP4: Will Export the animation as PNG series and covert those into high quality MP4.
+Unintuitively, it's a bit faster overall with PNG encoding turned OFF.

 Debug Log: